A. New vacant positions are advertised via the

 GEO Group can be contacted via their website.

-A. You should first make enquiries via the
+A. If you think the records are 70 years or older, you should first make enquiries via the

 State Records website.
-Records older than 70 years that are held by Corrective Services NSW can be accessed through:
+Records 70 years or older that are held by Corrective Services NSW can be accessed through:

 Corporate RecordsPhone 02 9289 5543 Email Corporate.RecordsCS@justice.nsw.gov.au

-Applications and requests under the GIPA Act should be sent to:
+Applications and requests under the GIPA Act must be sent to:

 A. There are some restrictions on the type and amount of property inmates are allowed to have.
 Allowable inmate property varies depending on, for example, whether the inmate is male or female, convicted or on remand.
 You should therefore contact the correctional centre to find out what items may be sent to a particular inmate.
 The contact details for correctional centres are available from the individual correctional centre's pages on this website.